42Proton/miniAB/README.md

 * Field of view (FOV): Implementation of fov to control the focal length of the camera.
 * Gamma Correction: Ability to control the gamma in the shader
 * HDR: Ability to represent colors in high dynamic range then converted to LDR with ACES approximation
+* Supersampling: The ability to represent colors in the scene more accuratly by shooting multiple rays for each pixel
 # How to use:
 First compile the project by running make then run the miniRT executable with an scene provided as argument.
 # Scenes